 Furthermore, traditional cybersecurity systems and physical security methods have little or no effectiveness in preventing attacks by employees or authorised company personnel.
 Electronic, intelligent and biometric-based access control systems are emerging as the key to the development of Industry 4.0.
 Let's look at how.

-Industry 4.0 in Spain: critical points
+Industry 4.0 security: critical points

 In the industrialised world, the shift towards Industry 4.0 has marked the start of a new industrial revolution that is based on the creation of a new production methodology.